 Jennifer cautiously stated that her third is to not START at JewishGen.
 JewishGen.org is a fantastic website that is crucial to the Jewish Genealogy community.
 However, many people just getting started in Jewish Genealogy try to use the site without success.

 They only know that their grandfather’s name was Abraham Cohen, and he came from Russia.
 They immediately go to JewishGen and start searching for documents related to him.
 That’s a bad move.

 Because JewishGen has so much information, you really need to hone in on your Abraham Cohen.
-For instance, if Abraham is from Russia, recognize that could also mean Belarus, Lithuania, Ukraine, and Poland.
+For instance, if Abraham is from Russia, recognize it could also mean Belarus, Lithuania, Ukraine, and Poland.

-Before you use Jewish Gen, do your homework in the country the ancestor immigrated.
+Before you use Jewish Gen, do your homework in the country the ancestor immigrated to.
 Get as much documentation as you can about them there.
 This includes going back to Tip #1 and talking to your relatives.

 In the end, you might now Abraham Cohen was born in 1880 in Vilnius and that his mother’s name was Sarah Handelman.
 Then you can use JewishGen.
 You’ll find Abraham in Lithuania.